Gen-AI-In-Software-Development/List-Of-Units/Unit23-Theoretical-Computer-Science/README.md

 The proposed solution does not work as specified.
 The initial tape has an infinity of 0s and so, there will never be a blank encountered.
 The machine will never halt.
 Rating:Poor

 ## Exercises
+1. Ask Copilot to create a Turing Machine that adds two integers expressed in unary notation and separated by a blank.
-1. See if you can get Copilot to generate a few Busy Beaver results.
+2. See if you can get Copilot to generate a few Busy Beaver results.
-2. Does mentioning the term "Busy Beaver" improve on Copilot's performance?
+3. Does mentioning the term "Busy Beaver" improve on Copilot's performance?

 ## References
 [1] Computability and Logic, Boolos and Jeffrey, Cambridge University Press, second edition, pg.
 26.